stwunsch/analysis_rdf_focus_group/README.md

 Select the muon and the tau using following rules.

 - Look only at muon-tau pairs with a `deltar>0.5` (see `ROOT::Math::VectorUtil::DeltaR`)
+- The muon and the tau must have opposite charge (see `Muon_charge` and `Tau_charge`).
+- Take the muon with the highest pt (see the `Muon_pt` collection)
 - Take the tau with the best (smallest) isolation (see the `Tau_relIso_all` collection)
-- Take the muon with the highest pt (see the `Muon_pt` collection)
-- For simplicity, we look first for the best isolated tau and then we search a suitable muon.
-Repeat with the next best tau if no muon fits the `deltar` requirement for the first tau.
+- For simplicity, we look first for the muon with the highest pt and then search for a suitable tau.
+Repeat with the next best muon if no tau fits the `deltar` and charge requirement for the current best muon.
 - Skip the event if no pair can be found.

 ## Event weights